utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 * **March 21, 2024:** New Collections U of T Beta shared with collection owners (internal U of T IP access only)
 * **April 2, 2024:** collection owner deadline to submit feedback about New Collections U of T Beta
-* **April 2-15, 2024**: feedback reviewed by ITS and selected improvements implemented
+* **April 2-15, 2024**: feedback reviewed by ITS and selected improvements implemented; web accessibility review and improvements
 * **April 16, 2024: New Collections U of T Platform goes live** on collections.library.utoronto.ca
   * this is the New Collections U of T Platform soft launch date!
   * facilitated ingests can resume into collections.library.utoronto.ca